bradfrost/atomic-design/chapter-4.md

 {% include figure.html src="../images/content/waterfall-2.png" caption="" %}

 #### [Development is design](http://bradfrost.com/blog/post/development-is-design/)
+The line between design and development “phases” gets in the way of true collaboration between disciplines.
 - Cross-disciplinary approach - No one discipline has all the answers. this involves everyone - UX designers, visual oriented designers, front-end developers, backend developers, business owners, clients, etc
 - **Get into the browser faster**.